 What is the importance for business students to wrestle with green business issues?
-Many of the best business schools want their students to expand their creative problem skills to issues of sustainability.
 A global business education network and association that provides quality assurance, business education intelligence, and professional development services along with certification of the top business schools in the world, the AACSB holds an annual conference on sustainability and provides a sustainability blog.
 In an Aug 3, 2017 blog post the question was asked: How would you create new generations of graduates, and faculty, with the confidence needed to meet our ever-growing sustainability challenges, which are also increasingly businesses challenges?
 In an April 26, 2018 post, Weybrecht drew attention to the UN Sustainable Development Goals, which provide a unique opportunity for business schools to contribute in a deeper and more impactful way, not only to their communities but, to the world.
 Potentially, exploring personal motivation will raise awareness of student's worldviews and the opportunities in business decisions to impact others' behaviors and more broadly impact the world.